kocohub/korean-hate-speech/README.md

 We provide the first human-annotated Korean corpus for toxic speech detection and the large unlabeled corpus. <br>
 The data is comments from the Korean entertainment news aggregation platform.

-Note that this project is an independent research and was not supported by any of the organizations. <br>
-Instead, we had an individual sponsor [@lovit](https://github.com/lovit) and we sincerely thank [@lovit](https://github.com/lovit) for providing financial support :heart:

 ## Data description